 Lead an active lifestyle: Exercise may lower the risk of lung cancer in people who smoke.
-It also supports glucose metabolism and can reduce the chance of obesity, which is another risk factor for diabetes.
+It also

 Eat healthfully: Eating a diet rich in fresh fruits, vegetables, and whole grains and low in fat, salts, sugar, and other processed or simple carbohydrates can lower the risk of cardiovascular disease.
 Fiber is especially important for people with diabetes, as it helps lower blood sugar.